julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 ## In

-- Revisit the prior plan with evidence and decide what changes
+- **BL-042:** Revisit the prior plan with evidence and decide what changes.
-- Track Guide and system commitments to closure
+- **BL-043:** Track Guide and system commitments to closure.
+- **BL-125:** Run a self-built weekly operating system — named responsibilities in, memory and reminders out.
+- **BL-126:** Route the diagnosed barrier to a named owner — DRI coordination with an evidence package.

 ## Out